Information to show how we are funded and where we invest our income.

 Investment in Research

-In 2023 Wrexham University School of Art secured a four-year EPSRC grant with The Royal College of Art to establish the Ecological Citizens Network Plus to promote sustainable change through the digital economy.
+Wrexham University School of Art has continued to work on two UKRI-funded projects to establish the Ecological Citizens Network Plus to promote sustainable change through the digital economy.
 Another project led by the University of Cambridge and funded by the AHRC will create a Community Open Map Platform for future generations to chart the green transition on Anglesey.

 Investment in the Community - Civic Mission Strategy

-The University spent in excess of £0.300m on its Civic Mission strategy in 22/23.
 Our Civic Mission was created and developed working with many partners across North Wales and has been truly co-created around the challenges that matter most in our society and is focused on working in partnership to end social inequality in North Wales by 2030.
+Our commitment to our civic mission is reflected in

 Examples of the activities we have been involved in, led and enabled across the region through our Civic Mission Partnership Strategy include: